 The holidays are a wonderful time of the year full of family, friends, and great food!
-However, decorations, cooking, and the colder weather can create dangers for your home.
-We have provided some holiday fire safety tips so you can be proactive this holiday season.
+However, decorations, cooking, and the colder weather during the winter season can create dangers for your home.
+Follow our holiday fire safety tips, and make sure you have the proper fire and CO safety equipment for your home, so you can be proactive this holiday season.

 Holiday Decoration Safety Tips

 Holiday decorations are a great way to make your home feel extra festive!
 Between the trees, glitter and the flannel, these decorations can be extremely flammable.
 It is important to:

 - Keep decorations at a safe distance from sources of heat to prevent a fire from starting.
 According to the National Fire Protection Association, 42% of decoration fires happen because decorations are placed too close to a heat source.